matteo14c/HaploCoV/docs/source/haplocov.rst

 |
 | 4. **end-date:** upper limit of the interval of time.
 |
-| 5. **genomic-variants:** a list of files with high frequency genomic variants.
+| 5. **genomic-variants:** a list of *genomic variant files*.
 Comma separated.
 Each file is used to derive novel candidate lineages/variants compared to a reference nomenclature.
-A distinct report file (.rep) is generated for every file in this list.
-The name of the variant file is always appended to the name of the report, i.e if the name of your genomic variants file is *"myVar"* the name of the report will be *"\_myVar.rep"* (see below).
+A distinct *report file* (.rep) is generated for *genomic variant file* in this list.
+The name of the *genomic variant* file is always appended to the name of the report, i.e if the name of your *genomic variants file* is *"myVar"* the name of the report will be *"\_myVar.rep"* (see below).
+See `here <https://haplocov.readthedocs.io/en/latest/haplocov.html#configuration-locales-file>`_ for a detailed explanation about *genomic variants files*.

 Output (and intermediate files folder)
 ======================================

-The name of the main output by HaploCoV.pl is set automatically by the program by combining the value provided in the *"location"* (1rst) column, with value/values reported in the *"genomic-variants"* (5th) column of your locales configuration file.
+The name of the main output by HaploCoV.pl is set automatically by the program by combining the value provided in the *location* (1rst) column, with value/values reported in the *genomic-variants" (5th) column of your locales configuration file.
 In the example above 3 different output files will be obtained:

 1. Italy_areas_list.txt.rep;
 2. Thailand_custom.rep;